mikejgray/skill-mainnframe-entrance-code/README.md

-# Finished Booting
+# Finished Booting/Entrance Code

 ## Summary

-Skill to speak when MAINNFRAME is ready
+Skill to ask for entrance code and speak when MAINNFRAME is ready

 ## Description